Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Architecture

 \subsubsection{Validation Module}

-This takes the structured proposal and checks it along two dimensions:
+This checks the structured proposal along two dimensions:

-\textit{Ontology Consistency and Constraints:} We verify that the edit does not violate any schema-level constraints of the ontology.
-For example, if the ontology has domain/range restrictions on a relation, a new triple must respect those.
-We also check for duplication or redundancy (i.e., is the proposed class already present or the relation already known?) to avoid clutter.
-If the edit fails these checks, it is rejected or flagged for manual review.
+\textit{Ontology Consistency and Constraints:} The edit must not violate schema-level constraints (e.g., domain/range restrictions on a relation) and is checked for duplication or redundancy to avoid clutter.
+Edits failing these checks are rejected or flagged for manual review.

-\textit{Justification Cross-Check:} We parse or interpret the unstructured explanation to assess factual support for the edit.
-We use the LLM itself to evaluate whether the explanation indeed provides evidence for the structured claim.
-This can be done by a prompt to a separate verification model or the same model in a different mode: \textit{“Does the preceding explanation justify adding relationship R between A and B?
-Answer yes or no.”} If the justification is deemed insufficient or contradictory, the edit is discarded or sent for further analysis.
+\textit{Justification Cross-Check:} We assess whether the unstructured explanation provides factual support for the edit, using the LLM itself (or a separate verification model) with a prompt such as: \textit{``Does the preceding explanation justify adding relationship R between A and B?
+Answer yes or no.''} If the justification is insufficient or contradictory, the edit is discarded or sent for further analysis.